motorcycle destinations

 1. Introduction

-If you are interested in going on a motorcycle trip, you should consider going on a ride through Vermont or “the Green Mountain State.”
-Much of the state’s terrain is covered in hilly and mountainous landscape which are covered in forests of hardwoods and conifers.
+Going on a ride through Vermont or “the Green Mountain State” could be a good way to experience your first motorcycle trip or visit someplace new in the U.S. Much of the state’s terrain is covered in hilly and mountainous landscapes which are covered in forests of hardwoods and conifers.
 The roads you travel on have a combination of beautiful natural scenery and roadside amenities.
 A few notable natural landmarks to keep an eye out for include the Green Mountains, Hudson River, Lake George, and Lake Champlain.

 2. Best Roads and Destinations in Vermont